 - Students are prohibited from smoking during clinical rotations (detailed smoking policy- Baptist University Student Handbook). - Eating and drinking are not allowed in the hospital corridors, patient rooms, imaging areas, or other restricted areas of the clinical site. - Visitors and other non-authorized persons are not allowed in the clinical area without permission of the Clinical Coordinator and the department supervisor. - Safety and wellbeing of patients, visitors, and employees are responsibilities of the clinical staff and students.
 Students should be alert to foresee, report, and correct, if possible, unsafe events and defective equipment.
 Often accidents are preventable by immediate use of good judgment.
 If an accident occurs to a patient or student, it must be reported immediately to the Clinical Supervisor and the Clinical Coordinator. - Sleeping during clinical hours is strictly prohibited.
-The first offense will result in a written warning and the second offense may result in dismissal from the program. - Use of cell phones, pagers, and other electronic devices are prohibited during assigned clinical rotations.
-Cell phones must be turned off and not accessible during the clinical assignment.
-As covered by HIPAA, never should a picture be taken of a patient, injury, disease, or document during clinic.
-Such behavior will result in immediate disciplinary action including possible dismissal from Baptist Health Sciences University.
-Anyone using a cell phone while on duty in clinical will be given a verbal warning for the first offense.
-A written warning will occur with the second offense of cell use during clinical time.
-The third occurrence may result in dismissal from the Medical Radiography program.
-If the behavior occurs prior to the student receiving a warning, the student may be asked to leave the clinical site and disciplinary action will occur in accordance to the policy governing student removal from a clinical site. - Students are subject to all rules and regulations of the clinical education site, both institutional and departmental, as well as rules and regulations of Baptist University as published in the Student Handbook.
+Failure to follow the standards of conduct or act in a professional manner will fall under the Counseling/Written Reprimand Policy. - Personal use of cell phones, smartwatches, and other electronic devices while on duty at the clinical site is prohibited.
+It is understood that there may be emergency situations where a student would need to be contacted at the clinical site while on duty.
+Due to this, students are allowed to have personal cell phones on their person while in the clinical setting.
+The cell phone must be left on silent mode.
+If an emergency situation occurs where a student would need to accept a call on their cell phone while on duty at a clinical site, the student must first get permission to be excused from the patient care area from the clinical instructor they are working with and then take the call outside of the patient care area.
+Any violations of this policy will result in the initiation of the Counseling/Written Reprimand Policy.

+- Students are subject to all rules and regulations of the clinical education site, both institutional and departmental, as well as rules and regulations of Baptist University as published in the Student Handbook.
 The clinical education sites are considered "campus" and the student must observe the same rules and regulations while in the clinical site. - In accordance with the Baptist Health Sciences University (BHSU) Standard of Student Conduct, students must exhibit professional behavior in all classroom and clinical settings.
-The first offense will result in a written warning and the second offense may result in dismissal from the program.
+Failure to follow the standards of conduct or act in a professional manner will fall under the Counseling/Written Reprimand or Unsafe Event policy, based on the occurrence.